Billy Ocean: Early life and stardom

-Ocean was born on 21 January 1950 in Fyzabad, Trinidad and Tobago, to Hainsley Charles, a Grenadian musician, and his wife Violet.
+Ocean was born on 21 January 1950 in Fyzabad, Trinidad and Tobago, to Violet and her husband Hainsley Charles, a Grenadian musician.
 He moved to Romford, Essex, England, when he was 10 years old, shortly before Trinidad and Tobago became independent in 1962.
 While also working as a tailor in London's Savile Row he sang regularly in a London nightclub.

 He was discovered by his first manager, John Morphew, who recorded a double A-side single at Pye Studios in London with a full orchestra.
 However, the ballad-singing style of Ocean was going out of fashion, and Morphew was unable to get any major label to release it, so remains unreleased.
 Ocean's father — who had countersigned the management contract as Ocean was underage — asked Morphew to release him from the recording contract, which he did without penalty.
 On 3 March 1969, he joined a local London band as lead vocalist, the Shades of Midnight, who were still active in 2024.
 He left The Shades of Midnight on 20 July 1969 with keyboard player, Les Thompson to form Dry Ice.
-It was with this band he was discovered by David Myers and John Worsley playing at The Marquis of Salisbury in Balls Pond Road N1 With them the band recorded one of Les Thompson's compositions "Never" but session musicians were engaged to back Les Charles singing "Nashville Rain", his first single, backed with "Sun in the Morning", in 1971 for Spark Records.
+It was with this band he was discovered by David Myers and John Worsley playing at The Marquis of Salisbury in Balls Pond Road N1.
+With them the band recorded one of Les Thompson's compositions, "Never", but session musicians were engaged to back Les Charles singing "Nashville Rain", his first single, backed with "Sun in the Morning", in 1971 for Spark Records.
 Les Charles left Dry Ice in February 1971 and for two years fronted a studio band called Scorched Earth, with whom he released "On The Run" backed with "Super Woman, Super Lover" in 1974.

 In an interview with Myf Warhurst on ABC Radio Melbourne, Ocean stated that the story of his stage name being taken from the local Ocean Estate, Stepney in London's East End, where he was living at the time, was incorrect.
 According to the interview, the name was derived from a local football team that was in his home town in Trinidad and Tobago, who called themselves "Oceans 11".